gpsoft/kinkocant/README.md

 # Kinkocant

+See also [a blog post about kinkocant](http://gpsoft.dip.jp/gpblog/posts-output/2017-08-13-railsenv/) in Japanese.

 ## Intro

 Kinkocant is a configuration that enables you to start a Rails project easily.
 You just need Docker to use it.